TrojanSports - COLUMN: With 2023 recruiting haul, USC's talent level closer to its goals

 The interior of the defensive line remains maybe the biggest concern for this team, and it's too early to project whether the Trojans have demonstrably changed that reality, but they did land Arizona starting defensive tackle Kyon Barrs and three three-star recruits in the aforementioned Hughes (the last addition to the early signing class, from Arlington, Va.), Greene (from Washington, D.C.) and local prospect Deijon Laffitte (Colony HS/Ontario, Calif.).

-At cornerback, with Blackmon out of eligibility and headed to the NFL, USC has already brought in Arizona starter Christian Roland-Wallace.
+At cornerback, with Blackmon out of eligibility and headed to the NFL, USC has already brought in Arizona starter Christian Roland-Wallace as another transfer add.

 There's no way to account for how the returning players will improve and grow, or what other transfers the Trojans land between now and summer.
 The safe conclusion is probably that USC hasn't solved all of its defensive roster issues just yet but that the Trojans have indeed taken another step toward closing the talent gap there.